 The best designs are carefully thought out and balanced.
-Some brands have pulled this off well, creating designs that stick in the minds.
-Take for example: Coca-Cola, Nike, Gucci, Ford, McDonalds and so on.
+Some brands have pulled this off well, creating designs that stick in their minds.
+Take for example Coca-Cola, Nike, Gucci, Ford, McDonald’s, and so on.
 These companies feature logos and consistent color schemes that people notice instantly and have trouble forgetting.
 This second month is the time for you to start creating a steadfast scheme that will help tie all elements of your brand together.

 Month 3 – Avoid Mixed Messages

 As you settle into the brand identity routine, it may be tempting to diversify.
 Though expanding your marketing efforts can be a good thing, be sure to avoid expanding beyond the brand identity you have already established.
 Your goal with a strong brand identity is to help keep your brand relevant in the minds of consumers, make your brand readily recognizable and build your business.
 Conflicting messages can cause your customers confusion and eventually lead to you losing customers and brand authority rather than gaining.

 Be original.
 Some companies make the mistake of copying their competitors far too closely.
 It makes sense because you are both marketing the same products, but copying your competition’s brand identity or marketing tactics will only serve to hurt your brand.
 Plagiarism and inauthentic branding tend to be big red flags for consumers and other businesses in any industry.

 Even though a competitor may have found a tactic that really works, you should never try to copy it.
 Your unique brand identity and the way in which you establish it will help set you apart far better than any other company’s ideas could.